-The simple but beautiful flowers added a luxury touch and it was handy to have some masks provided as this was before the mask mandates ended.
+The simple but beautiful flowers added a luxury touch to The London EDITION hotel and it was handy to have some masks provided as this was before the mask mandates ended.

 There was only one armchair to sit in, rather awkwardly positioned, but at least if you wanted to work or do your hair at a table there was a convenient desk/dressing table with power available.

-Power points and a USB were at each side of the bed as well as simple switches to operate the lights.
+Power points and a USB were at each side of the bed in The London EDITION hotel as well as simple switches to operate the lights.
 The blackout blinds were automatic which gave a dark and very quiet sleeping environment.
 I also had no complaints about the lovely soft bed to sink into with high-quality linens and cloud-like pillows!

 If you wanted to watch your own entertainment you could hook up your devices to the TV fairly easily.

 The bathroom of The London EDITION hotel was a decent size and it’s one of the first times I have seen a separate thermostat in the bathroom which I thought was a great idea.
 I had one minor complaint about the otherwise well-designed roomy shower.
 As the door opened outwards it was hard to use with the bathmat as it got caught on it when you opened the door.
 Otherwise, the pressure was good from the overhead rain head shower as well as the handheld version.
 Luxurious linen robes with a cosy lining were provided to wrap yourself in after the shower and plenty of large fluffy towels.

 The toiletries provided, Le Labo are some of my favourites although may be a little too feminine smelling for some.